karangupta-22/Image-Slider/README.md

 # Apna college
-it is create from local machine. it is created by Karan Gupta.
+this project is created from local machine. it is created by Karan Gupta.